 Table 1 presents a simple predator-prey model that illustrates these ideas.
-Each process has an associated rate expression, one specifying that the rate equals the product of two variables and the others stating that it equals a single variable.
-Each process also has one or more associated derivatives that are proportional to the rate, with parameters detailing this dependence and with d[x] referring to the first derivative of x with respect to time.
-The formalism requires that each process include both elements, with complex functions being restricted to the rate expression.
-These assumptions limit the space of possible process models, although they still allow many such structures.
-The table also shows the corresponding set of differential equations, which have the constrained form just described.
+Each process has an associated rate expression, one specifying that its rate equals the product of two variables and the others stating that its rate equals a single variable.
+Each process also has one or more associated derivatives that are proportional to its rate, with parameters detailing this dependence and with d[x] referring to the first derivative of x with respect to time.
+The formalism requires that each process include both elements, with complex functions restricted to the rate expression.
+These assumptions constrain the space of possible process models, although they still allow many such structures.
+The table also shows the corresponding set of differential equations in the constrained form.